-The Effect of Community Reintegration on Rates of Recidivism: A Statistical Overview of Data for the Years 1971 Through 1983
+The Effect of Community Reintegration on Rates of Recidivism: A Statistical Overview of Data for the Years 1971 Through 1987

 The Research Division of the Massachusetts Department of Correction routinely collects and publishes on an annual basis data on rates of recidivism.
 In these reports a series of descriptive variables on all individuals released from Massachusetts Correctional Institutions is correlated with rates of recidivism.
 Comparisons between current findings and trends discerned in prior studies are made.
 Additionally, comparisons between specific correctional institutions of varying security levels and comparisons between varying modes of correctional programming are also made.
 The state correctional institutions include maximum, medium and minimum security facilities as well as state run prerelease centers and sub-contracted privately operated halfway houses.
-From these studies data are currently available for the releasee cohorts for the years 1971 through 1983.
-This report attempts to draw together data generated from the recidivism studies of the past 13 years and to present a summary statistical overview of the findings.
+From these studies data are currently available for the releasee cohorts for the years 1971 through 1987.
+This report attempts to draw together data generated from the recidivism studies of the past 17 years and to present a summary statistical overview of the findings.

 The annual statistical monitoring of recidivism data since the year 1971 has led to the detection of a number of significant trends occurring within the Massachusetts correctional system.
 Dominant among these trends was the occurrence of a systematic reduction in the recidivism rates from 1971 through to 1978.
 For example, in the year 1971 the recidivism rate for the combined population of state prison releases was 25%; in 1973 it had dropped to 19%; and in 1976 it had dropped to 16%.
 By 1977, the recidivism rate was 15%.
 Later data, however, revealed that a reversal had occurred in this historical trend.
 The 1979 and 1980 releasee populations represented the first statistically significant increase in recidivism rates in a nine year period.
-However, 1981 through 1983 data have shown a modest but consistent drop in recidivism rates.
+From 1980 to 1983 recidivism rates dropped from 26% to 21%, followed by an increase in recidivism rates for the last 4 years of the period, 1984 to 1987.

-A second major trend concerned the home furlough program in the Massachusetts correctional system, a program begun in and expanded subsequent to the year 1971.
+A second major trend concerned the home furlough program in the Massachusetts correctional system, a program begun in 1972.
 Recidivism studies demonstrated that inmate participation in the furlough program may be an important variable in accounting for the systematic reduction in recidivism rates occurring in Massachusetts.
 The data revealed that those individuals who had experienced a furlough prior to release from prison had significantly lower rates of recidivism than did individuals who had not experienced a furlough prior to release.
 When selection factors were controlled, the relationship remained positive.
-This trend continued in a consistent pattern for the eleven successive years for which data were available.
+This trend continued in a consistent pattern for the fifteen successive years for which data were available.